DanNitz/new-song-notebook-test/README.md

  This time around I am going to work on scalabilty, starting smaller.
 Build a skateboard first instead of a rocketship.
 MVP style.

+ Getting the app Started
+ A. Navigate into the new-song-test folder
+ B. then run 'npm install' to install dependencies
+ C. then run 'npm start' to get the app/server up and running

  1. Get the API and server running to display a list of my songs from songs.json
  2. Add a functions that will search out a particular song by its id, set, tuning, cover or original (co), and or name
  3. Add an insert method to be able to input new songs